opendatahub-io-contrib/data-mesh-pattern/docs/1-the-rise-of-the-cluster/1-tooling-installation.md

    ![ipa-group-sync](./images/ipa-group-sync.png)

-### Install Rainforest Base using Helm
+### Install Data Mesh Platform Base using Helm

-The Rainforest base tooling and operators are configured using a helm chart.
+The data mesh base tooling and operators are configured using a helm chart.
 This configures:

 - gitlab - source code repository
 - devspaces - cloud ide for platform tasks